hbldh/pybankid/docs/examples.rst

 `examples folder of the repo <https://github.com/hbldh/pybankid/tree/master/examples>`_ where a Flask application called ``qrdemo`` shows one way to do authentication with animated QR codes.

-The QR code content generation is done with the ``generate_qr_code_content`` method on the BankID Client instances, or diectly through the identically named method in ``bankid.qr`` module.
+The QR code content generation is done with the ``generate_qr_code_content`` method on the BankID Client instances, or directly through the identically named method in ``bankid.qr`` module.

 Below follows the app's README file, for your convenience.